-This post covers things to do in December in Berlin, including free, nighttime, Christmas, as well as family-friendly activities, all updated for 2021.
+This post covers things to do in December in Berlin, updated for 2022.

 This top 10 list will help you narrow down your options in Berlin for the best concerts, events, and attractions to see and participate in during December.

 You can find even more ideas on our other popular Berlin posts:

 - Olympic Stadium